ant43/retail_traders_reddit/README.md

         day: int
             the day of the starting date
         ticker_list: list of str
-            the list of strings of the name of stocks that you want to find when going throu the list
+            the list of strings to be searched (e.g., name of stocks, or tickers)
         csv_file_name: str
             the name csv file (with no '.csv' in it) that will be created by the function
-        time: int, optinal
+        time: int, optional
-            the lenght of time you want to look for, it is set to 86400 which is one day so it is looking for all date not more then one day away from the start date
+            the lenght of time you want to look for in seconds.
+The default is set to 86,400 seconds which is one day
-        subreddit: str
+        subreddit: str, optional
-            the subreddit that you will be looking through
+            the subreddit that you will be looking through, e.g., "wallstreetbets" (which is the default)

         Returns
         ------
-        boolian
+        boolean
-            returns a true if the data your looking for exists, returns a false other if it does not
+            returns 'True' if the data you're looking for exists, returns 'False' if nothing was returnd in the search